Corey Burton: Paul Frees

 Burton, for many years, served as a protégé to voice actor Paul Frees.
 Following Frees' death and his son Fred's temporary takeover, Burton stepped in and imitated Frees' voice as the Ghost Host in Disneyland's Haunted Mansion Holiday attraction.
-He also recited the classic line "Welcome, foolish mortals" in the opening of the 2003 film adoption and currently serves as the Ghost Host's voice in every Haunted Mansion franchise-related media, adoptions, and events.
+He also recited the classic line "Welcome, foolish mortals," in the opening of the 2003 film adaption and currently serves as the Ghost Host's voice in every Haunted Mansion franchise-related media, adoptions, and events.
 He was approached to record a new safety spiel for the intro to the original Haunted Mansion ride.
 He declined and the spiel was instead recorded by voice actor Joe Leahy.

-He provides many others Paul Frees-like voices for Disneyland Park, including several newer pirates in the Pirates of the Caribbean attraction (like the "Pooped Pirate" and the pirate voice that guides you on and off the boat), Grumpy on the Seven Dwarfs Mine Train attraction, and several voices in Mr. Toad's Wild Ride.
+He provided many other Paul Frees-like voices for Disneyland Park, including several newer pirates in the Pirates of the Caribbean attraction (like the "Pooped Pirate" and the pirate voice that guides the guests on and off the boat), Grumpy on the Seven Dwarfs Mine Train attraction, and several voices in Mr. Toad's Wild Ride.

-He performed another Frees imitation for comedian Stan Freberg's album Stan Freberg Presents The United States of America, Volume Two.

-He performed a Frees imitation as the voice of the announcer in the 1999 film Dudley Do-Right and did likewise as the voices of the alien foreheads in Larry Blamire's 2008 satire Trail of the Screaming Forehead.
+Burton also performed Frees imitations for comedian Stan Freberg's album Stan Freberg Presents The United States of America, Volume Two, and as the voice of the announcer in the 1999 film Dudley Do-Right, and did likewise as the voices of the alien foreheads in Larry Blamire's 2008 satire Trail of the Screaming Forehead.

-Fantasia

-In the 60th Anniversary Edition and the 2010 special edition of Disney's Fantasia, Burton re-recorded all of Deems Taylor's commentaries.

 Transformers

 Burton appeared as Shockwave, Sunstreaker, Brawn, and Spike Witwicky in the original Transformers animated series by Sunbow Productions and Marvel Productions.
-He would later voice Megatron, Ratchet, Ironhide, Brawn, Cyrus "The Colossus" Rhodes, Spike Witwicky, and Longarm Prime / Shockwave in Transformers: Animated by Cartoon Network.
+He would later voice Megatron, Ratchet, Ironhide, Brawn, Cyrus "The Colossus" Rhodes, Spike, and Longarm Prime/Shockwave in Transformers: Animated by Cartoon Network.

 Burton stated in an interview that Shockwave was by far his favorite character to perform in the original series.
 Despite this, he turned down the offer to reprise the role in Transformers: Dark of the Moon, as he felt he had voiced the character enough times.
-Consequently, the part was given to Frank Welker, the voice of Megatron / Galvatron.
+Consequently, the part was given to Frank Welker, the voice of Megatron/Galvatron.

 Star Wars

-For Star Wars, Burton voiced Count Dooku, Cad Bane, and Ziro, the Hutt in Star Wars: The Clone Wars, and has continued to voice Cad Bane in Star Wars: The Bad Batch and The Book of Boba Fett.
+For Star Wars, Burton voiced Luke Skywalker in Disney-produced read-along records in 1979-1983, and dubbed one of Hobbie Klivian's lines in The Empire Strikes Back.
+He also voiced Count Dooku, Cad Bane, and Ziro the Hutt in Star Wars: The Clone Wars, and has continued to voice Bane in Star Wars: The Bad Batch and The Book of Boba Fett.
 He has also voiced several characters in video games.

 Kingdom Hearts

 For the Kingdom Hearts series, Burton voiced Ansem the Wise in Chain of Memories, Birth by Sleep, and Dream Drop Distance due to Christopher Lee's health problems.
-For the cinematic version of Kingdom Hearts 358/2 Days, he re-dubbed Lee's lines for the Nintendo DS version.
-He reprised his role as Ansem the Wise for Kingdom Hearts III.
+For the cinematic version of Kingdom Hearts 358/2 Days, Burton re-dubbed Lee's lines that he had previously recorded for the Nintendo DS version.
+He reprised his role as Ansem for Kingdom Hearts III.